PA Food for Profit On-Line Project

 Some personnel changes caused the project to fall behind the original schedule; the project team director notified NE SARE of these challenges and a new “go-live” in January 2012 was set – providing a six month window for pilot participants to access the on-line classroom, complete a post-survey and begin to apply what they have learned.
 The team will conduct three-month post analyses to assess intermediate impact, still within the project window.

 Impacts and Contributions/Outcomes

-Contacts with collaborators who supported the grant proposal (as well as additional farmers identified as being successful in adding value) were maintained, and a plan devised for review of components of the Food for Profit On-line, once the Adobe Presenter enhanced documents have been created (Winter 2011).
+Contacts with collaborators who supported the grant proposal (as well as additional farmers identified as being successful in adding value) were maintained, so that they were aware of the progress of the project and to receive their feedback on the work done.

-Additional internal financial support was gained by the Team, to secure the assistance of the PSU eLearning initiative personnel; the resulting web site will have a more professional look, and be able to track participants more clearly for future evaluation of on-line course effectiveness.
+Additional internal financial support was gained by the Team, both to secure the assistance of the PSU eLearning initiative personnel (so that the resulting web site will have a more professional look, and be accessible to those with special needs) and to create a set of video interviews of farmers who have successfully added value.
+The interviews will be accomplished in Winter/Spring 2012 and added to the already-accessible on-line course.

 Tait Farm Foods